pavelkouril/unity-lowpoly-shader/README.md

 ## Contributing

 Contributing is definitely welcome!
 All you need to do is send a pull request with your patch.

+If you just have some ideas what the shader is lacking, feel free just to create an issue.
+Do not use issues for support questions though.

 *PS: Just don't forget to add a test scene (similiar to the already existing test scenes in `Tests` folder) with the specific scenario you wanted to accomplish.
 This will help others doing contributions check that they didn't break anything that worked previously. :)*